cekit/cekit/docs/caching.rst

 .. note::

    Artifacts in cache are discovered by a hash value.
 So even if you define same artifact by different name it will be discovered in cache and copied into your image.
-This also means that Cekit is using cache only for artifacts which define at least one hash.
+This also means that CEKit is using cache only for artifacts which define at least one hash.

 Managing Cache
 --------------

-Cekit contains command line tool called ``cekit-cache`` which is used to manage its cache.
+CEKit contains command line tool called ``cekit-cache`` which is used to manage its cache.

 **Options affecting cekit-cache:**

 * ``--verbose`` -- setups verbose output
-* ``--work-dir`` -- sets Cekit works directory where cache directory is located.
+* ``--work-dir`` -- sets CEKit works directory where cache directory is located.
 See :ref:`Configuration section for work_dir<workdir_config>`
-* ``--version`` -- prints Cekit version
+* ``--version`` -- prints CEKit version

 .. note::